 The Counseling Center utilizes a short-term model for counseling, meaning that issues usually are addressed in a focused manner.
 Once assigned to a counselor, you and your counselor will discuss effective therapeutic goals, frequency of sessions and likely length of treatment taking into account your presenting concerns.

 Group therapy is highly effective and for many presenting concerns, it can be the treatment of choice.
 Group therapy is offered to students who may benefit from exploring personal and interpersonal growth in a safe, supportive environment with others who may have similar experiences.
 Groups meet once a week, typically have 5-8 members and 1-2 trained group therapists, and do not have a session limit; however, a few groups are specifically designed to be time-limited (often for a specific semester).
-Students from the same major are not placed in a therapy group together in order to further promote confidentiality.

 Group Therapy Room